NETWAYS/foreman-training/plugins/08_openscap.md

 * Objective:
  * Prepare the client to inspect the Security compliance of your system
 * Steps:
- * Register the Host to get client certificates
+ * Register the host to get client certificates
  * Make the Foreman client repository available to one host
  * Initiate a Puppet agent run or play the Ansible roles on the host
  * Create a report on the host